 The Layers panel can also be used to place objects inside an object.
 Select the objects in the layers panel, and drag and drop the selected objects on top of the target object in the panel.

-When grouping objects, the created object group will have no initial shape.
+When grouping objects, initially the new group has no shape.
 The objects inside the group are not clipped.
-In VectorStyler, it is possible to select a shape to an existing group of objects, in order to clip the group content into that shape.
+In VectorStyler, it is possible to assign a shape to an existing group of objects, in order to clip the group content into the shape.
 The group may or may not already have a clipping shape.
 To change the clipping shape of a group, use one of the following steps:

-- An object shape, including groups, can be changed from the Shape panel.
+- An object or group shape, can be changed from the Shape panel.
 If the required shape is not already saved, select the object with the shape, and create a new shape style or preset using the Style field of the Shape panel.
 Then select the object group, and select the shape style or preset from the shape panel.